Heart of Darkness (novel 1899) and

-Marlow, the protagonist in Heart of Darkness has an emotional reaction that we can all identify with experiencing the illusion of being “trapped” in P-B. “He felt himself held ‘within the toil of a mournful and senseless delusion.’”
+Marlow, the protagonist in Heart of Darkness has an emotional reaction that we can all identify with experiencing the illusion of being “trapped” in P-B. “He felt himself held ‘within the toil of a mournful and senseless delusion.’”[i]
 It is Conrad, of course, who through his characters is searching for the answers to the meaning of life.
 It is Conrad’s worldview and Conrad as “the observer” that will dominate his version of P-B and his glimpses of P-A.

-Another of Conrad’s themes is: “materialistic minds cannot grasp or be interested in, adventures of the spirit.”
+Another of Conrad’s themes is: “materialistic minds cannot grasp or be interested in, adventures of the spirit.”[ii]
 Here is our P-A principle that the spiritual journey is one of the heart not the head, intuition not the intellect.
-Heart of Darkness is about European colonialism specifically the ivory trade in Africa and our next principle, the illusion of the other.
+Heart of Darkness is about European colonialism specifically the ivory trade in Africa and the next Simple Reality principle, the illusion of the Other.
 “Marlow denounces colonization as ‘robbery with violence, aggravated murder on a great scale, and men going at it blind—as is very proper for those who tackle a darkness.’
-He sees the conquest of the earth as taking from those who ‘have a different complexion or slightly flatter noses.’”
-The darkness of racism depends on the existence of the other which Conrad questions.
-He also senses that Nature herself is made the other and that the illusion of materialism, which is at the heart of the security center of the false self, leads to self-destructive environmental degradation.
+He sees the conquest of the earth as taking from those who ‘have a different complexion or slightly flatter noses.’”[iii]
+The darkness of racism depends on the existence of the Other which Conrad questions.
+He also senses that Nature herself is considered to be the Other, and that the illusion of materialism, which is at the heart of the security center of the false self, leads to self-destructive environmental degradation.

 Speaking of the existence of the false self, Conrad sensed the truth of the illusion of dualism in P-B. One of Conrad’s themes in The Secret Sharer was that “every person has a dark self.
-Knowing and accepting one’s total duality brings control and self-assurance.”
+Knowing and accepting one’s total duality brings control and self-assurance.”[iv]
 If Conrad believed that “control and self-assurance” came with “knowing and accepting one’s total duality” then he had some distance to go on his spiritual journey.

 There can also be an attraction to our projected dark side which happened in both of Conrad’s stories that we are considering.
-“The implication is that we should have pity on our ‘dark souls,’ forgive ourselves, and accept the duality within ourselves.”
+“The implication is that we should have pity on our ‘dark souls,’ forgive ourselves, and accept the duality within ourselves.”[v]
 If we do that we are aborting our paradigm shift and choosing to remain on the sinking Titanic.
 The duality within us does not exist and is a part of the illusion of P-B. We don’t want to react to the non-existent “dark soul” but rather accept and “forgive ourselves.”
 We do not react at all and simply respond in the present moment as the observer, and we embrace our own perfection.

-Find a much more in-depth discussion on this blog and in printed books by Roy Charles Henry.
+Find a much more in-depth discussion in printed books by Roy Charles Henry.